arinavictor/lark-frontend/README.md

 ## Features
 - A user can sign up and log in.
-- A drag and drop game to reorder five numbered blocks from lowest to highest.
+- A user can play a drag and drop game to reorder five numbered blocks from lowest to highest.
-- A contact me form that utilizes EmailJS to send an email to my personal email account with any inquiries, comments, or suggestions.
+- A user can contact me through a form that utilizes EmailJS to send an email to my personal email account with any inquiries, comments, or suggestions.

 ## To-Do List
 - Randomize the reordering of the numbered blocks.
-- Make the logo in the header a link to the home page.
 - Include form validations on the log in and sign up forms that flash warnings if fields are left incomplete
 - Add more games!